-Another significant category of security-related processes that cover all projects is organizational \textit{project-enabling processes}.
-This category combines life cycle model management, infrastructure management, portfolio management, human resource management, quality management, and knowledge management.
-The role of these practices is to help to ensure the capabilities of the organization to fulfill the project.
+Another significant category of security-related processes that applies to all projects is organizational \textit{project-enabling processes}.
+This category encompasses life cycle model management, infrastructure management, portfolio management, human resource management, quality management, and knowledge management.
+These practices help to ensure the organization's capabilities to fulfill project requirements.

-In 2021 NIST Published Volume 2 ``Developing Cyber Resilient Systems: A Systems Security Engineering Approach''~\cite{NIST2021volume2}.
-This volume focuses on the characteristic of cyber resilience, which is the property of an engineered system and guides on how to implement cyber resilience concepts in system security engineering.
+In 2021, NIST Published Volume 2 ``Developing Cyber Resilient Systems: A Systems Security Engineering Approach''~\cite{NIST2021volume2}.
+This volume specifically focuses on the characteristic of cyber resilience, which is a property of engineered systems, and provides guidance on implementing cyber resilience concepts in system security engineering.